 Today businesses are using the hybrid cloud in a number of ways.
-It is being used to support office and remote branch office operations (ROBO), many business have begun using Disaster Recovery as a Service (DRaaS), hybrid cloud and Edge computing can effectively support IoT developments.
+It is being used to support office and remote branch office operations (ROBO), many businesses have begun using Disaster Recovery as a Service (DRaaS), hybrid cloud and Edge computing can effectively support IoT developments.

 Many Microsoft servers like Windows Server 2019 and SQL Server 2017 have hybrid cloud features built-in.
 For instance, SQL Server is able to use the hybrid cloud as a backup target as well as stretch databases between on-premise storage and the cloud.
 Solutions like VMware Cloud on AWS and VMware Cloud Solutions on Azure can blur the lines between on-premise and cloud implementations.
-Plus, many organization are beginning to adopt hybrid cloud storage systems that can automatically split hot and cold data between high-performance on-premise storage and lower-cost cloud storage.
+Plus, many organizations are beginning to adopt hybrid cloud storage systems that can automatically split hot and cold data between high-performance on-premise storage and lower-cost cloud storage.

 There’s little doubt that the cloud changes the way businesses can solve problems and provides new ways for businesses to think about how they architect solutions.
 The hybrid cloud has become the new norm for most businesses today, but you need to fully understand the technical and financial impacts before expanding your environment.
 To go further, we invite you to check out our 5 Essentials for Successful Cloud Adoption.